JackLawhorn/Heavens-Above-Gardens-Below/Posts/Fall of the Oremongers Guild.md

 Far to the east, the [[Oremongers Guild#artificer knights|artificer knights]] and the [[armiger]] squires of [[House Lightbringer]]'s [[quest|questing party]] drop to the ground.
 Their bodies were broken and mangled, and their screams echoed throughout the forests along the [[Sun Coast]].
 The warriors amongst the party's ranks found that their blades – to a one forged by the master smiths of the Oremongers Guild – had lost their edges and gone dull.

 Such was the first loss of the [[Crisis of Hubris]].

+> The [[Oremongers Guild]] were the strongest of humanity's [[Iconic pacts|iconic mages]], capable of shaping the very earth to their will and building the foundation of [[Omphalos, the City of Gardens]] itself.
+As the first of the [[Fallen House|Fallen Houses]], their destruction was devastating and tainted the relationship between the humans and the [[Mundial Aspects]] forever.
+Their fall teaches us that there is a natural order to things and that it is the responsibility of us all to do our part in respecting and upholding that order.